tuialexandre/python-blueprint/README.md

 [`poetry show`](https://python-poetry.org/docs/cli#show) is a Poetry command for listing installed packages.
 The `--tree` option displays them in the form of a dependency tree.
-For large projects, it is often difficult to determine dependency relationships soley from manually inspecting `poetry.lock`.
+For large projects, it is often difficult to determine dependency relationships just from manually inspecting `poetry.lock`.

 ```shell